(This page revised May 1, 2018)

 |point section||See gripping section.|

-(Pollock Pen Company, Inc.) A pen manufacturing company located in Boston, Massachusetts; founded in 1921 to manufacture Robert T. Pollock’s cartridge-filling fountain pen (U.S. Patent Nº 1,658,940), which was called the John Hancock Cartridge Pen.
+(Pollock Pen Company, Inc.) A pen manufacturing company located in Boston, Massachusetts; founded in 1921 to manufacture Robert T. Pollock’s cartridge-filling fountain pen (U.S. Patent No 1,658,940), which was called the John Hancock Cartridge Pen.
 Directors of the company were King C. Gillette, Louis K. Liggett, Henry G. Lapham, Daniel W. Gurneet, Frank L. Belknap, Robert S. Potter, and Pollock himself, with Pollock as company president.
 The company’s stock was still being traded as late as 1931, but it is not clear what kinds of pens Pollock was selling at that time.
-The pen screwed apart at a joint marked with a colored ring, near the distal end of the barrel to accept a tubular full-length cartridge made of thin copper and fitted with a sealed threaded opening at its proximal end.
-The distal end of the feed broke the seal when the cartridge was screwed into the pen.
+The pen screwed apart at a joint marked with a colored ring, near the back end of the barrel to accept a tubular full-length cartridge made of thin copper and fitted with a sealed threaded opening at its proximal end.
+The back end of the feed broke the seal when the cartridge was screwed into the pen.
 Shown here are a John Hancock pen and a cartridge case with two unused cartridges.
+Read a profile of the John Hancock pen here.

 |polystyrene||A class of injection-moldable thermoplastic resins of which pens are made, polymers of the monomer styrene, (C6H5CH=CH), which is an oily liquid.
 Polystyrene plastics came into use as a pen material in the early 1940s; but the earliest formulations suffered problems such as a tendency to shrink or to crumble with age.
 Much better formulations appeared before the end of the 1940s.
 Some polystyrenes used in the 1950s and 1960s, notably those in the Parker “21” and 61 and in Sheaffer’s PFM, are brittle and must be handled with care during repair of the pen.
 Today the most common materials for the manufacture of low-priced pens are ABS (acrylonitrile-butadiene-styrene) and SAN (styrene-acrylonitrile), with polystyrene being used for very cheap products.
 Better pens are usually machined of acrylic.
 See also ABS, acrylic, Forticel, SAN, thermoplastic, thermosetting.|